 - h.
 Rebatable arbitrage Water Quality's tax-exempt debt is subject to arbitrage restrictions as defined by the Internal Revenue Code.
 Arbitrage occurs when the funds borrowed at tax-exempt rates of interest are invested in higher yielding taxable securities.
-These interest earnings in excess of interest expense must be remitted to the federal government except when spending exceptions rules are met.
+These interest earnings in excess of interest expense must be remitted to the federal government except when spending exception rules are met.
 The liability is recognized during the period the excess interest is earned.
-Water Quality has no liability as of December 31, 2018 and 2017. - Deferred outflows and inflows of resources Deferred outflows of resources represent consumption of resources that is applicable to future reporting periods and deferred inflows of resources represent acquisition of resources that is applicable to future reporting periods.
-Deferred outflows of resources include deferred losses on the refunding of bonds and certain amounts related to pension and postemployment benefits other than pensions (OPEB) accounting.
+Water Quality has no liability as of December 31, 2019 and 2018. - i.
+Deferred outflows and inflows of resources Deferred outflows of resources represent consumption of resources that is applicable to future reporting periods and deferred inflows of resources represent acquisition of resources that is applicable to future reporting periods.
+Deferred outflows of resources include deferred losses on the refunding of bonds and certain amounts related to pension, postemployment benefits other than pensions (OPEB) and asset retirement obligation accounting.
 Deferred inflows of resources include certain amounts related to pension and OPEB accounting and rate stabilization.

-j.
+King County Water Quality Enterprise Fund Notes to Financial Statements j.
 Operating and nonoperating revenues and expenses - Operating revenues result from exchange transactions of Water Quality's activities.
 Expenses associated with providing wastewater treatment services and operating Water Quality's treatment facilities are considered operating.
 Nonoperating revenues result from nonexchange transactions such as operating subsidies and investment earnings.